scarletbright/avalanche-docs/docs/v1.0/en/references/platform-transaction-serialization.md

 ## Unsigned Transactions

 Unsigned transactions contain the full content of a transaction with only the signatures missing.
-Unsigned transactions have four possible types: `AddValidatorTx`, `AddDelegatorTx`, `AddSubnetValidatorTx`, and `CreateSubnetTx`.
+Unsigned transactions have six possible types: `AddValidatorTx`, `AddSubnetValidatorTx`, `AddDelegatorTx`, `CreateSubnetTx`, `ImportTx`, and `ExportTx`.
 They embed `BaseTx`, which contains common fields and operations.

 ### What Base Tx Contains